Yatrogenesis/PP25-AGI_AES_STANDARD_ARTICULO/ARTICLE_EN.md

 ## Executive Summary

-The **AGI Autonomy Evaluation Standard (AGI-AES)** represents a fundamental breakthrough in the evaluation and certification of Artificial General Intelligence systems.
+The **AGI-AES Evaluation Framework - Scientific Paper (AGI-AES)** represents a fundamental breakthrough in the evaluation and certification of Artificial General Intelligence systems.
 With unprecedented precision of 256 levels (8-bit scale) and 12 weighted capability dimensions, this open-source framework establishes—for the first time—a common and rigorous language for measuring the real autonomy of AGI systems.

 In an era where dozens of organizations claim to be "approaching AGI" yet use incompatible metrics, AGI-AES provides the missing foundation: a universal, scientifically grounded, and audit-ready standard that bridges the gap between theoretical AI research and practical deployment realities.